0

 Hobart TAS 7000

 Reciproca acknowledges the enduring connection of the Tasmanian Aboriginal people to the lands, waters, and cultures of lutruwita / Tasmania, where we live and work.
-We honour their continuing sovereignty and role in shaping systems of care that sustain the interdependence of people and place.
+We recognise their continuing sovereignty and role in shaping systems of care for people and place.